Center for Individualised Infection Medicine

 The CiiM (Centre for Individualised Infection Medicine) is a joint initiative of the Helmholtz Centre for Infection Research (HZI) in Braunschweig and the Hannover Medical School (MHH).

-The activities based at CiiM will explore the influence of individual patient and pathogen conditions on susceptibility to infection, disease progression and therapeutic success.
-Optimised individualised patient care is the goal.
+The research groups based at CiiM are exploring the influence of individual patient and pathogen conditions on susceptibility to infection, disease progression and therapeutic success.
+The aim is to optimise individual patient care.

-The realisation of this vision requires an interdisciplinary, patient-oriented bundling of different clinical and research departments.
-The construction of a dedicated CiiM building in the direct vicinity of the MHH and the other research facilities of the Hannover Biomedicine Site has a key function in this regard.
-This investment by the federal government via the Helmholtz Association and the state of Lower Saxony will also be a crystallisation point for future investments and industrial collaborations.
+The realisation of this vision requires an interdisciplinary, patient-oriented collaboration between different clinical and research departments.
+The construction of a dedicated CiiM building in the immediate vicinity of the MHH and the other research facilities at the biomedical hub in Hannover is of great importance in this regard.
+This investment by the federal government via the Helmholtz Association and the state of Lower Saxony will also be a key factor for future investments and industrial collaborations.

 What's behind it all